roomacarthur/the-tipsy-quiz/README.md

 # The Why

-The Tipsy Quiz, is a fun interactive website where the user partakes in a General Knowledge quiz.
+The Tipsy Quiz is a fun interactive website where the user partakes in a General Knowledge quiz.
 The quiz itself is themed around a pub quiz.
-Answer multiple choice questions to gain as high a score possible before the Quiz ends, Don't forget to enter a username and submit your score to rank on the high scores.
+Answer multiple-choice questions to gain as high a score possible before the Quiz ends, Don't forget to enter a username and submit your score to rank on the high scores.

 # User Experience (UX)